sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Read PDF Node output**

-Data read from PDF files is printed as below using Print node.
-Output is displayed in file name and its content pair.
+Data read from PDF files is printed as below using the Print node.
+Output is displayed in the file name and its content pair.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readpdf-printnode-output.png
    :alt: readpdf_node_userguide